kazvee/tweeter/README.md

   - Scroll back up with one click of the `Back to Top` button to activate the text input field and compose a new tweet
 - Users can add a `Green Checkmark` (`✅`) to their profiles *completely free of charge!* 😏

 ## Planned Improvements
 - Tweet reaction buttons (`Flag`/`Retweet`/`Like`) have hover-over animation effect but are not yet implemented
-- Development to increase tweet length limit to 14**1** characters projected to begin early next year 😉
+- Development to increase tweet length limit to 14**1** characters projected to begin early next year

-## Getting Started

-1. Fork this repository to your own Github account.
-2. Clone your fork onto your local device.
-3. Install all dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
-5. Start tweeting! 🐦

 ## Dependencies